 A liquid seal fixed around the rim of the collector lid eliminates leakage of bodily fluids during transport.
 Container leakage is a common hazard in sharps collectors that are not equipped with a leakproof seal.

-Talk to Cleanaway and Daniels Health today to learn how you can help your business prevent sharps injuries.
+Talk to Cleanaway Daniels today to learn how you can help your business prevent sharps injuries.